 Chemical Use and Exposure

-The use of chemicals, most notably perchloroethylene (PERC), a solvent used for many years in the dry cleaning industry, can pose significant challenges.
-PERC is classified as a hazardous chemical that can lead to serious health issues and environmental contamination when improperly handled or disposed of.
+The use of chemicals, most notably PERC, can pose significant challenges.
+It’s classified as a hazardous chemical that can lead to serious health issues and environmental contamination when improperly handled or disposed of.

 Environmental Contamination

-Historical practices may have led to environmental contamination with potentially significant cleanup costs.
+Historical practices may have led to environmental contamination, resulting in potentially significant cleanup costs.
 Sites with long-term use as dry cleaning operations are particularly at risk for soil and groundwater contamination, necessitating expensive remediation efforts.

 Legacy Issues